Relative benefits of different active learning methods to conceptual physics learning: Discussion

-Relatedly, the physical configuration of active learning classrooms (e.g., tables set up for group work versus large lecture halls) could impact conceptual learning.
-In our study, however, a few of the ISLE and Peer Instruction courses took place entirely in classrooms with small tables for group work (similar to the SCALE-UP layout) rather than lecture halls.
+Related to class size, the physical configuration of active learning classrooms (e.g., tables set up for group work versus large lecture halls) may impact conceptual learning.
+In our study, however, a few of the Peer Instruction and ISLE courses took place entirely in classrooms with small tables for group work (similar to the SCALE-UP layout) rather than lecture halls.
 A prior study comparing two identically-taught introductory biology courses, one held in a SCALE-UP classroom and one held in a traditional lecture hall, also found that student learning did not vary across layouts~\cite{stoltzfus2016does}.
-Our observed differences in conceptual learning gains between SCALE-UP, ISLE, and Peer Instruction, therefore, are likely not attributable to different physical classroom layouts.
+Our observed differences in conceptual learning gains between SCALE-UP, Peer Instruction, and ISLE, therefore, are likely not attributable to different physical classroom layouts.

-Another possibility is that, as prior research suggests, there is significant variation in instructor adaptation of established active learning methods~\cite{turpen2009not,wood2016characterizing} and that without proper support these adaptations may not produce as much conceptual learning gains as high fidelity implementations~\cite{andrews2011active}.
-We found that all four active learning methods analyzed here exhibited similar extents of variation in implementation (Fig.~\ref{fig:profiles}b).
-The ISLE observations in particular spanned the Lecture and Worksheets profiles, although the developers intended for this method to integrate lecture, laboratory, and other activities together in one course component~\cite{etkina2007investigative}.
-The ISLE instructors in our study likely adopted the ISLE method for the laboratory component of their course, but left the lecture section unchanged.
-Future research should disentangle the effects of different implementations of ISLE (and other active learning methods) by directly measuring fidelity of implementation (e.g., by analyzing the quality of classroom activities) and relating this fidelity to student outcomes.

-The goals of different active learning methods may also explain the variation in conceptual learning that we found in this study.
-ISLE, for example, focuses on engaging students in scientific processes (e.g., through conducting experiments) in addition to improving their content knowledge.
-Prior research has demonstrated that ISLE does effectively improve student engagement in scientific processes~\cite{etkina2010design}, however other work has found that physics laboratories often do not contribute to student conceptual understanding~\cite{holmes2017value}.
-Future work should measure multiple different student outcomes (e.g., scientific processes, critical thinking skills, and conceptual understanding) to understand the full realm of benefits of each active learning method to students.

-Finally, we note that many instructors likely blend together different active learning methods to meet the needs of their own instructional environment.
-In this study, we collected data from instructors who reported only using one of the four established methods we aimed to analyze.
-Similar studies that contain a broader sample of active learning courses and instructors (e. g., including those outside of the United States) will validate and extend our findings.
-We also recommend for researchers to conduct similar studies in other scientific disciplines (e.g., biology and engineering) and in courses beyond the introductory level.